Nicolas-astrup/WirelessDaylightAcquire/README.md

 # WirelessDaylightAcquire
-A curtain opening mekanisme which is wireless
+A curtain opening mechanism which is wireless